webpack-contrib/html-loader/README.md

 ### `Caching`

-If your application includes many HTML Components or certain HTML Components are of significant size, we highly recommend to use the [`cache-loader`](https://github.com/webpack-contrib/cache-loader) for persistent caching (faster rebuilds)
+If your application includes many HTML Components or certain HTML Components are of significant size, we highly recommend to use the [`cache-loader`](https://github.com/webpack-contrib/cache-loader) for persistent caching (faster initial builds)

 **webpack.config.js**
 ```js